Contact Us Tel: 01227 751431 Find Us on Facebook

 Maths

-At Boughton-under-Blean & Dunkirk, we feel mathematics is an important and integral part of our everyday lives, therefore a key aspect of the children’s futures.
+At Boughton-under-Blean & Dunkirk Methodist Primary School, we believe mathematics is an important and integral part of our everyday lives, therefore a key aspect of the children’s futures.

 Our goal is for pupils to become independent learners with the ability to persevere through challenging tasks, using any mistakes they make to help drive them forward to succeed.
 Developing and establishing a learning environment in which all children feel comfortable to explore and thrive, is a fundamental part of this.